In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app. We use ng new

 since the version Angular 6.

-main.ts Application entry point
+Application entry point (main.ts)

-The main.ts file is as shown below.
+The main.ts file is shown below.

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 | import { enableProdMode } from '@angular/core'; import { platformBrowserDynamic } from '@angular/platform-browser-dynamic'; import { AppModule } from './app/app.module'; import { environment } from './environments/environment'; if (environment.production) { enableProdMode(); } platformBrowserDynamic().bootstrapModule(AppModule) .catch(err => console.error(err)); |
+1 2 3 4 5 6 7 8 | import { platformBrowserDynamic } from '@angular/platform-browser-dynamic'; import { AppModule } from './app/app.module'; platformBrowserDynamic().bootstrapModule(AppModule) .catch(err => console.error(err)); |

 Let us look at the relevant code in detail.